ptkim26/sku-gating-prototype/PERSONALIZATION.md

 1. ✅ Reads your name from `git config user.name`
 2. ✅ Reads your email from `git config user.email`
 3. ✅ Generates a Gravatar URL from your email
-4. ✅ Tries to detect your GitHub username (from git remote or `github.user` config)
+4. ✅ Reads your GitHub username from `git config github.user` (if set)
 5. ✅ Creates a `.env.local` file with your preferences
 6. ✅ Displays a personalized greeting: **"Hi [YourFirstName], welcome to your Pebble Playground"**
-7. ✅ Shows your avatar (GitHub or Gravatar)
+7. ✅ Shows your avatar (GitHub → Gravatar → Initials)

 ### Fallback Behavior (Progressive Enhancement)